-When talking about fines and traveling by car in Malaga, most likely you think of radars, breath tests, driving talking on the phone… In this Blog you get informed about the most common penalties, what to do if you are stopped by the Guardia Civil (Civil Police) and the prices of most typical penalties.
+When talking about fines and traveling by car in Malaga, most likely you think of radars, breath tests, driving talking on the phone… In this Blog you get informed about the most common traffic fines, what to do if you are stopped by the Guardia Civil (Civil Police) and the prices of most typical penalties.
 If you plan to hire a car in Malaga during your holidays, you might find this information about traveling by car in Malaga and traffic tickets useful.
-A few examples are: sounding the horn for no reason and driving with loud music, so make sure to lower the music on your car stereos.

 Most common fines on the road